chasingbob/character-vision/README.md

 To use Deep Learning to identify and recognize characters in any random scenario by only using generated data.

 ## Data
-The quality of a deep learning model depends largely on the quality of the data set.
-And quality data sets are hard to come by, and has rightly been called the GOLD of modern times.
-With that in mind I have set my self the challenge of training a deep learning model that performs well in real world scenarios but trained solely on generated data.
+The quality of a deep learning model depends to a large extend on the quality of the data set used for training.
+Quality data sets are hard to come by, and has rightly been called the new *GOLD*.
+Being able to augment existing data and to generate new data if it hasn't already will become an important tool.
+The main objective of this project is to solve a complicated real world problem only solely using generated data.

 ## The model
 ### Model architecture